piotrekDo/planning/README.md

 ## Posting new data and validation rules

-Program provides simple formatting, capitalizing words such as carrier's name or driver's full name as well as truck and tautliner plates to keep united form.
+Program provides simple formatting, capitalizing words such as carrier's name or driver's full name as well as trucks and tautliners plates to keep united form.
 Driver's telephone number will be separated with "-" eg. 111-111-111.

 ### Carrier

 > SAP number
-> > Has to be unique, consisting 6 digits, no letters.
+> > Has to be unique, consisting 6 digits, no letters, special characters nor separators.

 > Name
 > > in range form 3 to 100 characters.